 The REO period can stretch into a year or two or more depending on the housing market and the amount of the unpaid loan.
 The bank's primary interest is to recoup its losses, and if the market is sluggish and the loan balance is large, it may elect to hold the property until conditions improve.

 How to Find a Foreclosed Home

-Some lucky people find the home of their dreams by scanning the classifieds, going to an auction and paying for the home in cash, but most people do it by working with a real estate agent to purchase an REO property.
-A good agent will have a complete listing of all the REO properties in the area, but if you're in the early stages of the search and don't yet have an agent, you can find leads on Zillow, which lists foreclosures and pre-foreclosures, which are foreclosures still in the default phase.
+Some lucky people find the home of their dreams by scanning the classifieds, going to an auction, and paying for the home in cash, but most people do it by working with a real estate agent to purchase an REO property.
+A good agent will have a complete listing of all the REO properties in the area, but if you're in the early stages of the search and don't yet have an agent, you can find leads on Zillow, which lists foreclosures and pre-foreclosures (these are foreclosures still in the default phase).
 In addition, the Department of Housing and Urban Development also maintains a searchable database of foreclosed homes, as do Fannie Mae with its HomePath program and Freddie Mac with HomeSteps.